Customer Problem

 The user completes only the remaining fields.

-Upon submission, Jira can automatically update fields or change status.
+Upon submission, Smart Forms can automatically update fields or change status.

 Fully automated end-to-end process.